Omar-Driouch/git-demo-public/README.md

-this project is a demo about git now test again
+ project is a demo about git now test again